Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Numerical Experiments

 \mehdi{\purple{Beyond the specific cases of $\epsilon = 0$ and $\epsilon = 1$, we vary the scaling factor applied to consumers’ solar premiums} and analyze the resulting investment outcomes.
 The results are shown in Fig.~\ref{fig:premium}.}

 As consumers’ solar premiums increase, this figure reveals two key insights.
-First, the single-product real-time energy market results in a larger gap compared to the social welfare optimal capacity.
-This is primarily due to this market's inability to capture the additional revenue potential from environmentally conscious consumers who are willing to pay a premium for clean energy.
+First, the single-product real-time market results in a larger gap compared to the social welfare optimal capacity.
+This is primarily due to this market's inability to capture the additional revenue potential from environmentally conscious consumers.
 Second, the contract-based market consistently results in over-investment, reflected in the widening gap between $c^\mathrm{ne}_\mathrm{prt}$ and $c^\mathrm{ne}_\mathrm{cb}$.